100 Meters (manga): Anime film

 An anime film adaptation was announced by the Annecy International Animation Film Festival on May 24, 2024.
-The film was animated by Rock 'n' Roll Mountain, produced by Pony Canyon, TBS and Asmik Ace, and directed by Kenji Iwaisawa, with characters designed by Keisuke Kojima and music composed by Hiroaki Tsutsumi.
-It was released in Japan by Pony Canyon and Asmik Ace on September 19, 2025.
+The film was animated by Rock 'n' Roll Mountain, produced by Pony Canyon, TBS and Asmik Ace, and directed by Kenji Iwaizawa, with characters designed by Keisuke Kojima and music composed by Hiroaki Tsutsumi.
 The film's theme song is "Rashisa" performed by Official Hige Dandism.
-GKIDS licensed the film for an official English release and released it in North American cinemas on October 10, 2025.